 The values are based on the NOAA VDatum model and are calculated for the present National Tidal Datum Epoch (NTDE; 1983 through 2001).
 Because of sea level rise, for any given predicted tide, actual tidal levels measured today would be about 5 cm greater in NAVD88 meters than the model estimates reported here.
 NOAA is in the process reviewing and analyzing tidal records at Newport and Woods Hole, and are expected to release new NTDE in 2026, and elevations relative to NAVD88 elevations will change then.
 Keep in mind that for sea level rise, tidal datum elevations relative to MLLW remain constant, but the elevation of MLLW relative to the NAVD88 vertical datum increases.
 The adjustment to the NTDE may modestly affect the boundary definition between private and publicly owned lands, regulatory jurisdiction of wetland permitting, flood stage action levels, flood insurance, and other regulatory and non-regulatory policies.
 For more information, go to the NOAA website.

-This analysis and interactive map was prepared by Joe Costa.
-Report any issues to joe.costa@state.ma.us.
+This analysis and interactive map were prepared by Joe Costa.
+Report any issues to joe.costa@mass.gov.